Chip Lindsey

 Chip Lindsey (born September 9, 1974) is an American college football coach and former player.
-He is the offensive coordinator and quarterbacks coach for the University of Michigan, positions he will hold in 2025.
+He is the offensive coordinator for the University of Missouri.
 He served as the head football coach at Troy University from 2019 to 2021.
 Lindsey was the quarterbacks coach at Troy during the 2010 season.
 Lindsey has also served as the offensive coordinator at the University of Southern Mississippi (2014–2015), Arizona State University (2016), Auburn University (2017–2018), the University of Central Florida (2022), and the University of North Carolina (2023–2024).

 Early life and education

 Lindsey played three sports and graduated from Bob Jones High School in Madison, Alabama in 1992 and played football at University of North Alabama under then-head coach Bobby Wallace, before transferring to the University of Alabama located in Tuscaloosa, Alabama, and earned his bachelor's degree in history and English in 1997.

 Coaching career

 High school coaching

 Lindsey began coaching as an assistant in 1997 at Springville High School located in Springville, Alabama.
 After two seasons he moved to Sparkman High School in Harvest, Alabama.
 In 2000, he moved to Deshler High School in Tuscumbia, Alabama and served as an assistant under AHSAA Hall of Fame coach John Mothershed, until 2004 where he had two undefeated regular seasons.
 The following year in 2005, Lindsey became the head coach at Colbert Heights High School Tuscumbia, Alabama for two seasons with a combined record of 14–8.
 In 2007, he would become the offensive coordinator at Hoover High School under coach Rush Propst.
 Following one season at Hoover, Lindsey became the head coach at Lassiter High School in Marietta, Georgia until 2009.

 In 2011, after one season as Troy University quarterbacks coach, he would return to high school coaching at Spain Park High School in Hoover, Alabama where he would have a combined 15–9 record with two consecutive state playoff appearances, while Nick Mullens appeared as the 6A state player of the year.